nishants/podfx/README.md

 ### Todo

 - [x] detect all cluster in local kubectl config

 - [x] connect to a cluster

 - [x] list namespaces in a cluster

 - [x] list pods in a cluster

 - [x] get containers on a pod

 - [x] run kubectul exec in a node program

 - [x] run exec with file streams

 - [x] run exec with custom streams

-- [ ] test spike with a cluster on AKS
+- [x] test spike with a cluster on AKS

-- [ ] test spike on a with oauth protected api
+- [ ] test spike on a with oauth protected ap

+  > Did not pickup auth token from kubeconfig.
+  >
+  > Need to check this.

 - [ ] download a file using exec

 - [ ] create a text file using exec

 - [ ] create a binary file using exec

 - [ ] handle containers with sidecar